Yuning-J/Transpondancer/README.md

 ## Dataset for ML model training

 **Our own dataset** includes 2 dataset, one for Ballet movement classification, and the other for Locking movement classification.
-Ballet dataset further contains 100 pictures for Arabesque, 86 pictures for Battement,
+Ballet dataset further contains 100 pictures for Arabesque, 100 pictures for Piroutte, 100 pictures for Grand Plié, and 86 pictures for Battement.
+Locking dataset further includes 82 pictures of Scooby Doo, 81 pictures of Skeeter Dabbit, and 66 pictures of Leo Walk.
+More pictures would be added in the future.

 ## References